 — Participant 1, Adult

-During usability testing, participants struggled to distinguish between adult and youth memberships.
-One participant noted:
+During stakeholder review of the sitemap, the stakeholders struggled to distinguish between adult and youth memberships.
+One noted:

 “WOW!
 This looks great.
 The only things I would change is under Become a Member I'd separate Youth and Adult on to a second level.”